reltronersk/skill-wanderer-progress-documentation/module1/assignment-module1.md

 }
 ```

+Your exact response may contain more text in the `title` and `body` fields.

 Do not worry about understanding every field yet.

 Focus on identifying the returned data.

 ---

-## 04 — Read the Interaction
+# 04 — Read the Interaction

-Now connect the request and response:
+Connect the request and response:

 ```text
 REQUEST